coshinen/blog/pages/quotes.md

 permalink: /blog/quotes.html
 ---

+> Master Oogway, Kung Fu Panda:<br>
+> * Yesterday is history, tomorrow is a mystery, but today is a gift.
+That is why it is called the present.

 > Negan, The Walking Dead:<br>
 > * It's just that no one ever thinks that they're the evil one.